Hornbill-Docs/esp-config/esp-config/organizational-data/sites.md

 ## Manage sites

 ### Additional details
 * **Latitude and Longitude**<br>Add latitude and longitude values to create a map that shows the location of the site.
 When there are other sites nearby, these sites will also be displayed on the map.
-This map can be viewed by users that have access to Sites app accessed through the Home menu.
+This map can be viewed by users that have access to the sites view, located under the Home menu.

 * **Custom fields 0-9**<br>Use custom fields to store additional information about your site.
 ::: tip